Pittsburgh & Steubenville Extension Railroad Tunnel: History

-The tunnel has been modified many times since it was first constructed.
-In the years after the construction the southern end was lengthened by 79.4 ft to accommodate the overpass of Forbes Avenue.
-This new tunnel had a height of 19.5 ft, lower than the main tunnel.
-The southern end was again extended around 1900 to add a sidewalk to the road.
-This 19 ft extension lowered the height of the tunnel to the current 18.5 ft.
+The tunnel has been modified several times since its construction.
+Shortly after completion, the southern end was lengthened by 79.4 ft to accommodate an overpass for Forbes Avenue.
+This lowered the tunnel's vertical clearance to 19.5 ft, 2 ft lower than the main tunnel.
+Around 1900, the southern end was extended again to widen Forbes Avenue and add a sidewalk.
+This extension added 19 ft to the tunnel and further reduced vertical clearance to 18.5 ft.